gaogao-asia/al-nginx-php-container/README.md

-# Web Server Container for October Projects
+# Web Server Container with Amazon Linux & Nginx & PHP
-This is container running Nginx 1.18 with PHP 7.3 on Amazon Linux.
+This is container running Nginx 1.20 with PHP 8.0 on Amazon Linux.
-This is prepared as development environment for October CMS projects.
+This is prepared as development projects.

 This environment downloads prebuilt image from [Docker Hub](https://cloud.docker.com/u/spycetek/repository/docker/spycetek/aep).
 Dockerfile is defined in [spycetek/aep](https://bitbucket.org/spycetek/aep) repository.